-As of September 30, 2016, our available cash, cash equivalents, and investments were \$472.6 million.
+As of March 31, 2017, our available cash, cash equivalents, and investments were \$506.1 million.
 We will likely require additional capital to obtain regulatory approval for, and to commercialize all of our product candidates.
 In addition, our operating plans may change as a result of many factors that may currently be unknown to us, and we may need to seek additional funds sooner than planned.
 Our future funding requirements will depend on many factors, including but not limited to:

-- the scope, rate of progress, results, and cost of our clinical studies, nonclinical testing, and other related activities; - the cost of manufacturing clinical supplies, and establishing commercial supplies, of our product candidates and any products that we may develop; - the number and characteristics of the product candidates that we pursue; - the cost, timing, and outcomes of regulatory approvals; - the cost and timing of establishing field forces, marketing, and distribution capabilities; and - the terms and timing of any collaborative, licensing, acquisition, and other arrangements that we may establish, including any required milestone, royalty, and other payments thereunder.
+- the scope, rate of progress, results, and cost of our clinical studies, nonclinical testing, and other related activities; - the cost of manufacturing clinical supplies, and establishing commercial supplies, of our product candidates and any products that we may develop; - the number and characteristics of the product candidates that we pursue; - the cost, timing, and outcomes of regulatory approvals; - the cost and timing of establishing and operating our international subsidiaries; - the cost and timing of establishing field forces, marketing, and distribution capabilities; - the cost and timing of other activities needed to commercialize our products; and - the terms and timing of any collaborative, licensing, acquisition, and other arrangements that we may establish, including any required milestone, royalty, and other payments thereunder.